 Choosing an Adoption Attorney is an important step in the adoption journey.
 Lunn Law LLC and Attorney Tiffany R. Lunn-White do not handle all types of adoptions.
 However, there are six types of adoptions in Georgia.
 They are:

-- Adoption by foreign degree: The child has already been adopted in another county.
+- Adoption by foreign degree: There is evidence of the adoption of a child from another country.
 The child must have a valid visa.

-- Adoption by relative (s): An aunt, uncle, great grandparent, great-grandparent, great aunt, great uncle or a sister of brother of child adopts the child.
-The child may be related to the person adopting the child either by blood or marriage.
+- Adoption by relative (s): An aunt, uncle, great grandparent, great-grandparent, great aunt, great uncle, sister or brother of child adopts the child.
+The child is of blood or marriage relationship to the person adopting.

-- Adult adoption: The person to be adopted is over the age of 18.
+- Adult adoption: The adoptee is over the age of 18.

 Lunn Law LLC handles Step-parent Adoptions and Relative Adoptions.
-In Step-parent adoptions, a biological parent has married and the step-parent/spouse of the biological parent desires to become a legal parent to his/her spouse's biological child.
-In step-parent adoptions, if granted, the court terminates the parental rights of the other biological parent.
-In some cases, our law practice also assists biological parents defend against the termination of their parental rights.
+Firstly, a step-parent adoption is when a biological parent marries and the step-parent/spouse of the biological parent desires to become a legal parent to his/her spouse's biological child.
+Secondly, if the court grants the step-parent adoption then it terminates the parental rights of the other biological parent.
+In some cases, our law practice also assists biological parents to defend against the termination of their parental rights.

 In Relative Adoptions, the person desiring to adopt the minor child is a relative of that child (such as an uncle, aunt, grandparent).
-There is a specific section of Georgia law that outlines the concerns the adoption of children by an individual or individuals who are related to the child or children.
-This section of the Georgia law reads as follows:
+The specific section of Georgia law that outlines the adoption of minors by their relatives reads as follows: